ga-wdi-lessons/pseudocode/readme.md

 Pseudocode should describe the entire logic of the algorithm so that programming becomes a task of translating line by line of pseudo code into real code.

-For each of following, let's discuss whether it's a good or bad examples of pseudo code:
+For each of following, let's discuss why each one could be considered "Good" or "Poor" examples of pseudocode:

 **1. Problem - Determining If a Number is Even or Odd**